DilemmaGX/Scrust/docs/guide/syntax/procedures.md

 ## Returning Values

 You can define a return type for a procedure and return values from it.

-> [!WARNING]
-> **Extension Feature**
-> Returning values from procedures is **not supported in vanilla Scratch 3.0**.
-This feature uses custom opcodes (`procedures_return`) that work in **TurboWarp** and other modified Scratch environments.
-If you load the project in vanilla Scratch, these blocks may appear as undefined.
+Scrust compiles this into standard Scratch blocks (using lists/variables), so it is fully compatible with vanilla Scratch 3.0.

 ```rust
 proc add(a: number, b: number) -> number {